 • dizziness;

-During the period of remission, clinical manifestations of the disease are very weakly pronounced or completely absent.
-After each period of exacerbation of the idiopathic pulmonary hemosiderosis, the duration of the remission period decreases.
+During the period of remission, the clinical manifestations of the disease are very weak or completely absent.
+After each period of exacerbation of idiopathic pulmonary hemosiderosis, the duration of the remission period decreases.

-The skin shape of the hemosiderosis occurs more often in men over 40 years old.
-Current chronic benign.
-On the skin of the forearms, brushes, legs and ankles appear pigment spots of brick-red.
-Over time, the color of the elements of the rash changes to the yellowish, dark brown or brown.
-The damage to the internal organs during the skin form of the hemosiderosis does not occur, the general state does not suffer.
+The cutaneous form of hemosiderosis occurs more often in men over 40 years of age.
+The course is chronic and benign.
+Brick-red pigment spots appear on the skin of the forearms, hands, legs and ankles.
+Over time, the color of the rash elements changes to yellowish, dark brown or brown.
+Damage to internal organs does not occur in the cutaneous form of hemosiderosis, and the general condition does not suffer.

 7 misconceptions about vitiligo